microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceactivity-getmetricsforsamlsigninsuccess.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the number of SAML 2.0 authentications successfully processed by the Microsoft Entra cloud service for the tenant over a specified time period.
-This health signal currently doesn't include WS-FED/SAML 1.1 apps integrated with Microsoft Entra.
+Get the number of SAML 2.0 authentications successfully processed by the Microsoft Entra cloud service for the tenant during a specified time period.
+This health signal currently doesn't include WS-FED/SAML 1.1 apps that are integrated with Microsoft Entra.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).